 Organizational Unit: UNU Computing and Society (UNU-CS)

-For the past four decades, UNU has been a go-to think tank for impartial research on the pressing global problems of human survival, development, and welfare.
-With more than 400 researchers in 13 countries, UNU’s work spans the full breadth of the 17 SDGs, generating policy-relevant knowledge to effect positive global change.
+For the past four decades, UNU has been a go-to think tank for impartial research on the pressing global problems of human survival, conflict prevention, development, and welfare.
+With more than 400 researchers in 13 countries, UNU’s work spans the full breadth of the 17 Sustainable Development Goalss, generating policy-relevant knowledge to effect positive global change.
 UNU maintains more than 200 collaborations with UN agencies and leading universities and research institutions across the globe.